Auditing and Generating Synthetic Data with Controllable Trust Trade-offs: Methods

+We envision workflows for interactions between these different personas via the auditing platform.
+Figure \ref{fig:workflowM} summarizes our vision: governance experts define the intended use of synthetic data, the safeguards for compliance with regulations and policies, and the acceptable trade-offs between these safeguards.
+Next, the data scientist develops models and configures auditing tasks to rank developed models, perform model selection, and ensure compliance with the safeguards.
+Internal reviewers also have access to the platform, verify the compliance of models and created data with prescribed policies and safeguards and approve / reject models' deployment and synthetic data usage.
+Finally, a portable audit report is generated on the fly within the platform, which can be submitted to external third-party certifiers that probe the validity of the conclusions of the internal audit report. \footnote{Snippets of such auditing workflows can be found in \cite{workflows}} \\

+We believe that transparent reporting should become a \emph{de facto} part of any AI application, model, or data (real or synthetic).
+We demonstrated how transparencies could be created within our framework both for internal testing and validation and for external auditing or certification.
+While our framework helps connect various key players, there is a need for additional organization measures, playbooks, and governance practices to harmonize and orchestrate such workflows.
+Another challenge in algorithmic auditing is the interpretable communication of how the technical metrics we compute relate to policy and legislation.
+To address this challenge, we adopt messages and warnings for detecting biases and harms to communicate auditing findings to policy experts.
+We envision a future auditing workflow that uses policy packs, which for a given application and set of policies, define templates for parameters, thresholds, technical metrics, and explanations.

-In this section, we present the training and auditing of various data generation techniques, including our TrustFormer Models, across a range of use cases encompassing tabular, time series, and natural language data (refer to Extended Data Table \ref{Tab:usecases}).
+In the following sections we present the training and auditing of various data generation techniques, including our TrustFormer Models, across a range of use cases encompassing tabular, time series, and natural language data (refer Table \ref{Tab:usecases}).
 We also conduct audits on synthetic data generated by state-of-the-art diffusion models, particularly in the computer vision domain, focusing on the ImageNet classification task and assessing their generalization under distribution shifts.
-The models under audit are summarized in Extended Data Table \ref{Table:baselines}, and we employ our trust dimension indices to assess each model's compliance with specific trust dimensions.
-For a given trustworthiness profile weights $\omega$ (refer to Extended Data Table \ref{Table:weights} for examples and their interpretation), we rely on our trustworthiness index to conduct TrustFormer model selection and rank the models based on their alignment with predefined safeguards (given in the trustworthiness profile $\omega$).
+The models under audit are summarized in Table \ref{Table:baselines}, and we employ our trust dimension indices to assess each model's compliance with specific trust dimensions.
+For a given trustworthiness profile weights $\omega$ (refer to Table \ref{Table:weights} for examples and their interpretation), we rely on our trustworthiness index to conduct TrustFormer model selection and rank the models based on their alignment with predefined safeguards (given in the trustworthiness profile $\omega$).

-\subsection{Tabular use cases}
+\section{Tabular use cases}